 But open communication also means that, sometimes, people are going to disagree.
 Disagreements are not counter to team collaboration.
 In fact, healthy disagreements and open conversations are critical to unlocking successful team collaboration.Read: How to give and take constructive criticism

-It’s hard to build a collaborative team without a collaborative leader.
+It’s hard to build a collaborative team if you aren't leading by example.
 Collaboration starts at the top, so make sure you’re always inviting co-creation, encouraging open communication, and making time for your team to innovate and collaborate.
 Encourage team members to reach out to you if they have questions, or schedule a 1:1 for some extra meeting time.

 When was the last time your team got together to just chat?
 Team building activities aren’t just a great way to release steam, they’re also an opportunity to get to know each other outside of a work setting.
 What is your colleague's life goal?
 Where is your boss from, and how did that affect their experience?
 What did your new teammate do before their current job?